How Much FDI Did India Receive in 2020? A Look at the Latest Data

 In terms of percentage increase in FDI received in FY21, over the previous fiscal, Saudi Arabia became a top investor, with an investment of US$2,816.08 million in FY21 as against US$89.93 million in FY20.
 The UK also increased its share of FDI equity into India by 44 percent, when compared to the previous fiscal.

-Which were the top sectors attracting FDI in FY21?
+Which were the top FDI recipient sectors in India in FY21?

 Computer software and hardware emerged as the top sectors attracting the maximum share of FDI equity inflow, at 44 percent, in FY21.
 Between April to December 2020, FDI equity inflow in this sector amounted to US$24.4 billion, recording a four-fold jump from FY 2018-19 when the figure was around US$6.4 billion.
 In FY20, FDI into this sector was US$7.7 billion.

 Multiple factors like accelerated digitalization, augmented use of artificial intelligence (AI) to overcome barriers set by the pandemic, and increased policy focus on manufacturing in India have contributed to this impressive rise in foreign investment.
-The newly introduced production linked incentive (PLI) schemes are also expected to accelerate this trend.
+The newly introduced production linked incentive (PLI) schemes, aimed to boost export-oriented investments, should accelerate this trend.

 What were the leading Indian states attracting FDI in FY21?